neuefische/web-exercises/sessions/recap-project-1/quiz-app/README.md

-# Structure
+## 4. (Recommended) Structure
-## Separate the Quiz App CSS code into different files
+### Separate the Quiz App CSS code into different files

-You created a structure of individual components in the previous exercise.

-Now create a separate CSS file for each component.
 The file name should match the name of the component.

-Move all styles that are used across multiple components to a `global.css` file. (e.g. type selectors like `body` or the universal selector `*`)
+Move all styles that are used across multiple components to a `global.css` file.
 Your main CSS file (e.g. `styles.css`) should have several `@import` statements.

-The file structure might look something like this afterwards:
+The file structure might look something like this:

 ```
 quiz-app